W-types in setoids: Preliminaries

-Within the type theory we may construct a category of setoids~\cite{PalmgrenWilander2014}, also denoted \catstdt, whose type of objects is \catstdt and whose setoid family of arrows is given by $ \lambda X,Y. X \extfnc Y $.
-Identity and composition are defined in the obvious way, the latter shall be denoted as $ g \fcmp f $.
-Since the universe of the underlying type theory contains $ \ttunitm $ and is closed under $ \sum $ and $ \prod $-types, this category is locally cartesian closed~\cite{Hofmann1994,EmmeneggerPalmgren2017}.
+\begin{dfn} The \emph{category of setoids} is defined as follows.
+The type of objects is the type of setoids \catstdt and the family of arrows is the family $\lambda A,B. A \extfnc B$ of setoids of extensional functions.
+Identity and composition are defined in the obvious way, the latter will be denoted as $g \fcmp f$.
+We abuse notation and denoted this category also as \catstdt.